ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 linearized sequence of state requests, although the exact ordering is unpredictable when there are multiple senders making requests.

-In the second category, the Sled API presents itself synchronously, but database and tree handles are cloneable and can be moved between threads.
+In the second category, the rocksdb API presents itself synchronously, but database and tree handles are cloneable and can be moved between threads.
 All that's required to process some request asynchronously is to clone the appropriate handle, move it into an async block, and make the call as part of the future.
 (We might want to use Tokio's blocking API for this, but this is an implementation detail).

-Because the state service has exclusive access to the sled database, and the state service sees a linearized sequence of state requests, we have an easy way to opt in to asynchronous database access.
-We can perform sled operations synchronously in the `Service::call`, waiting for them to complete, and be sure that all future requests will see the resulting sled state.
-Or, we can perform sled operations asynchronously in the future returned by `Service::call`.
+Because the state service has exclusive access to the rocksdb database, and the state service sees a linearized sequence of state requests, we have an easy way to opt in to asynchronous database access.
+We can perform rocksdb operations synchronously in the `Service::call`, waiting for them to complete, and be sure that all future requests will see the resulting rocksdb state.
+Or, we can perform rocksdb operations asynchronously in the future returned by `Service::call`.

 If we perform all *writes* synchronously and allow reads to be either